 Beware the Setenil hordes

-As Setenil is only about 30 minutes drive north of Ronda along a much straighter road than the one we used, this unique urban curiosity heaves with day-trippers.
-Some come from as far as the Costa del Sol and at weekends throughout the year it’s the domestic variety that wins out.
-The result is that tapas bars cater mainly for long, lazy lunches, packing up in the early evening on Sundays.
+As Setenil is only about 30 minutes drive north of Ronda along a much straighter road than the one we used, this urban curiosity heaves with day-trippers.
+Some come from as far as the Costa del Sol and at weekends throughout the year it’s the domestic variety that dominates.
+The result is that on Sundays tapas bars cater mainly for long, lazy, boozy lunches, before packing up in the early evening.
 Some also close mid-week.
-But don’t despair, you’ll never go hungry in Setenil – and many never venture further than the riverside.
+But don’t despair, you’ll never go hungry in Setenil.